funcompany/mumblekit/README.markdown

 How do I include this into my Xcode project?
 (Mac OS X, Xcode 4)
 ----------------------------------------------------------------

-One way to do this is to include MumbleKit.xcodeproj inside your main project.
-Then:

- * Make MumbleKit (Mac) a direct dependency of your chosen target.

- * Add MumbleKit.framework to the 'Link Binary With Libraries' section of your chosen target's build phases.
+* Add MumbleKit.framework to Embed Frameworks and sign.

- * Add a copy build phase.
-Copy MumbleKit.framework into 'Frameworks'.
+* Add all libs under MumbleKit.framework/Versions/Current/Frameworks to Embed Frameworks and sign.

  ## Development